HL7/codex-radiation-therapy/input/pagecontent/index.md

 <img src="RTResourcesHighLevel.svg" alt="RT Summary Resources Model" width="1100px" style="float:none; margin: 0px 0px 0px 0px;" />

 While treatment is in progress, a consumer of these resources can retrieve the current version of the in-progress Radiotherapy Course Summary to get the current state of treatment delivery.
 If interested in how the treatment is structured, the observer can also retrieve the lower-level Procedures.
 A treatment observer can additionally retrieve the ServiceRequests referenced from these Procedures to find what was planned and prescribed.
-A typical overview of how far the treatment has progressed can is be created by comparing the delivered dose and number of fractions in the Treated Phases to the respective planned dose and number of fractions in the Planned Phases.
+A typical overview of how far the treatment has progressed can be created by comparing the delivered dose and number of fractions in the Treated Phases to the respective planned dose and number of fractions in the Planned Phases.

 ### Data Elements
 The diagram below shows the relationship between the RT profiles and data elements.
 It also highlights which are extensions developed as part of the RT FHIR data model.